Stars win 5-4 in OT to tie Flames after Pavelski hat trick

-The Stars said a scoring change had been submitted, but the NHL didn’t immediately update the official box score or announce a change.
-Klingberg had two assists before the winning goal.

-“It felt great to see one go in, but I think Ravs tipped it there, so good for him to go to the hard area,” Klingberg said.
+“It felt great to see one go in, but I think Ravs tipped it there, so good for him to go to the hard area,” said Klingberg, who ended up with three assists after the scoring change.
 “Just a great effort by the whole team.”

-Pavelski, signed as a free agent last offseason after spending 13 years in San Jose, recorded the first playoff hat trick since the Dallas franchise moved from Minnesota in 1993, and the first of his career on his 53rd career postseason goal.
+Pavelski, signed as a free agent last offseason after spending 13 years in San Jose, recorded Dallas’ first playoff hat trick since the franchise moved from Minnesota in 1993, and the first of his career on his 53rd postseason goal.

 “Obviously this was probably the biggest game of my Stars career so far,” said Pavelski, who has five goals in seven games in the NHL bubble.
 “Woke up feeling good.
 Knew right from the start in the locker room all the guys were intense.”